IvarMartens/Final-Project---Chess-game-recognition/README.md

 ## Requirements
 All the requirements for this project are listed in the requirements.txt file.
-These packages can be intalled using `pip install requirements.txt`.
+These packages can be intalled using `pip install -r requirements.txt`.

 ## Live Camera feed
 In order to use the camera feed from your phone you have to follow the following steps: